JustinGausin/JustinGausin.github.io/_posts/2024-01-20-Shenandoah-National-Park.md

 ---

-[The videos embedded use html formatting instead of kramdown since kramdown does not support different browsers well when doing videos.
-If you are using safari, please refer to the bottom of the page for the videos. ]{: .notice--info}
+The videos embedded use html formatting instead of kramdown since kramdown does not support different browsers well when doing videos.
+If you are using safari, please refer to the bottom of the page for the videos.{: .notice--info}

 # Under Construction